Efficient Model-Free Exploration in Low-Rank MDPs

 \end{definition} Given a parameter $\eta>0$, we now define the truncated policy class $\Pibar_{\eta}$ inductively as follows: Let $\Pibar_{0,\eta}\coloneqq \Pibarm$, and for each $h\geq 1$, let $\Pibar_{h, \eta}$ be the set of policies defined by

 Finally, we define $\Pibar_\eta\coloneqq \Pibar_{H,\eta}$.

-As in \citet{mhammedi2023representation}, the utility behind the extended MDP and truncated policy class is as follows: \begin{enumerate} \item While the extended BMDP $\wb{\cM}$ does not necessarily enjoy the reachability property (\cref{assum:reachability}), it emulates certain properties of reachable MDPs, but only if we compare performance to policies in $\Pibar_\eta$. \item For all reward functions of interest, the best reward that can be achieved by a policy in $\Pibar_\eta$ is close to what can be achieved using arbitrary policies in $\Pibarm$. \end{enumerate}
+As in \citet{mhammedi2023representation}, the utility behind the extended MDP and truncated policy class is as follows: \begin{enumerate} \item While the extended BMDP $\wb{\cM}$ does not necessarily have the property that every state is $\eta$-reachable---a property that facilitates handling distribution shifts and avoiding error exponentiation \citep{agarwal2022,zanette2020provably}---it emulates certain properties of reachable MDPs, but only if we compare performance to policies in $\Pibar_\eta$. \item For all reward functions of interest, the best reward that can be achieved by a policy in $\Pibar_\eta$ is close to what can be achieved using arbitrary policies in $\Pibarm$. \end{enumerate}